network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Note that in a shared datagram network, conditions do not remain static.
 The hop that is the current bottleneck may change from moment to moment.
-For example, changes in other traffic may result in changes to a flow’s share of a given hop.
+For example, changes in simultaneous traffic may result in changes to a flow’s share of a given hop.
 A user moving around may cause the Wi-Fi transmission rate to vary widely, from a few Mb/s when far from the Access Point,